viprlab/viprlab.github.io/readinggroup.md

 ---

-We have weekly paper reading group meet-ups.
+We have a paper reading group that meets every week.
 Feel free to join us, or if you would like to be part of the reading rotation.
 Current T3-1516 Term meets at **11.00am on Tuesdays**.

 ## Schedule